wangchning/vocabulary/Vocabulary.md

 - For once, she dropped her customary reserve and became quite lively.

 ## D
+### Deduce and Reduce
+> To deduce is to figure something out based  on what you already know.

+> You reduce something when you *lessen* its volume, size, or degree.
+That's why we say when someone goes on a diet, it's because they want to reduce; it's a polite way of suggesting they need to drop pounds and become a smaller size.

 ### deficiency
 A deficiency is an insufficient amount of something.
 If you feel sluggish and tired all day, you might have an iron deficiency, meaning you aren't eating enough iron-rich foods.